winwiz1/crisp-react/docs/benchmarks/PERFORMANCE.md

 ﻿
 ## Performance
 This section can be skipped at first reading.
-You might prefer go back to the [README](../../README.md).
+You might prefer go back to [Project Highlights](https://github.com/winwiz1/crisp-react/blob/master/docs/ProjectHighlights.md).
 ### Benchmarks
 To benchmark the solution perform the following steps:

-1. If the [Getting Started](../../README.md#getting-started) section has been completed, skip this step.
+1. If the [Getting Started](https://github.com/winwiz1/crisp-react#getting-started) section has been completed, skip this step.
 Otherwise clone the repository and build the solution:
     ```
     git clone https://github.com/winwiz1/crisp-react.git
     cd crisp-react